-3. Important points concerning the 2018 annual report
+3. Important points concerning the 2019 annual report

-Changes to the SPC were introduced in 2018 for certain veterinary medicinal products authorised in France.
-These changes have been incorporated in the analysis of sales for 2018 but do not affect the results of previous years.
+Changes to the SPC were introduced in 2019 for certain veterinary medicinal products authorised in France.
+These changes have been incorporated in the analysis of sales for 2019 but do not affect the results of previous years.

-The biomass data for the different animal populations were updated according to the Agreste website, mainly for the years 2016 and 2017.
+The biomass data for the different animal populations have been updated according to the Agreste website, especially for veal calves, for the years 2017 and 2018.